hoglet67/6502Life/TECHNICAL.md

 Processor implementations (specifically the Matchbox FPGA and PiTubeDirect) to support much larger patterns.

-Note, this banked memory is not currently implemented by any of the software emulators, so you can only run MLIFE on real hardware.
+Note, that this banked memory is not currently implemented by any of the software emulators, so you can only run MLIFE on real hardware.

 The banked memory operates in 8K pages:

-The implemenation uses two buffers in logical memory:
+The implementation uses two buffers in logical memory:
 - BUFFER1: &4000-&7FFF (two 8K pages)
 - BUFFER2: &8000-&BFFF (two 8K pages)

-The initial pattern (generation 1) is loaded into BUFFER1 and new generation (generaton 2) is constructed in BUFFER2.
+The initial pattern (generation 1) is loaded into BUFFER1 and the new generation (generation 2) is constructed in BUFFER2.
 Once complete, BUFFER2 becomes current generation, and the new generation (generation
 3) is constructed in BUFFER1.
-This process continues,
+This process continues indefinitely.

-Although BUFFER1 and BUFFER2 each occupy 16KB of logical memory, are in fact backed by a much larger amount of physical memory:
+Although BUFFER1 and BUFFER2 each occupy 16KB of logical memory, they are backed by a much larger amount of physical memory:

 - BUFFER1 is backed by 64x 8K pages (512KB total, physical pages 0x80-0xBF)
 - BUFFER2 is backed by 64x 8K pages (512KB total, physical pages 0xC0-0xFF)

 [ this allocation may soon change to BUFFER1 = even, BUFFER2 = odd pages ]

-A 512KB buffer allows patterns of approx 250,000 cells.
+A 512KB buffer allows patterns of approximately 250,000 cells.

 There is not currently any detection of overflow, though this would be trivial to add.